ResidentMario/subway-explorer-deploy/README.md

 Select a node in your cluster which will run the `subway-explorer-api` pod.
 Any node that isn't already under high load will do.
 You can pick one by e.g. visiting your [Cloud Console](https://console.cloud.google.com/) and looking around.

-Once you have the ID of the node you want to run the database on, run the following command to attach that disk to the node:
+Once you have the ID of the node you want to run the database on, follow the instructions at ["Add persistent disk"](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk) on formatting the disk.
+The `[MNT_DIR]` in this document is the node ID you just looked up.

+Once the disk is formatted, run the following command to attach that disk to the node:

     gcloud compute instances attach-disk subway-explorer-datastore --disk NODE_ID